-Exam schedules will be published no later than four weeks prior to the start of the course and it is the student’s responsibility to register for examinations.
+Exam schedules will be published no later than four weeks prior to the start of the course.
+It is the student’s responsibility to register for examinations.
 Resits cannot be scheduled at the same time as ordinary examinations for the following semester.

 Written examination at a different location

-In special circumstances, for instance of a medical or social nature, or if a student is on an exchange semester, they may have the possibility to take a written examination at a different location.
-A written application including substantiation of the reason is to be submitted to the examiner.
-It is the responsibility of the student in question to arrange for an examination location, invigilator and contact person at an institution, school or similar.
+In special circumstances, it might be possible to take a written examination at a different location.
+For instance, you have medical or social reasons, or are on an exchange semester.
+You must submit a written application, including a confirmation of the reason, to your examiner.
+It is your responsibility as a student to arrange for an examination location, invigilator and contact person at an institution, school or similar.